 Sharada

 Sharada is an Indian actor, best known for Tamil cinema.
 Sharada began their career in 1963 and has been a prominent figure in the industry for over 63 years.
-With 30 credits to their name and an average audience rating of 7.3, Sharada remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Sharada remains one of the most prolific and celebrated talents in the industry.
 Spanning 60+ years, Sharada's career remains one of the longest and most celebrated in Tamil cinema.

 - Born